-When we examine the matter more closely, we see that there is every reason for believing that Mark must have been the first of the gospels to be written, and that the other two, Matthew and Luke, are using Mark as a basis.
+When we examine the matter more closely we begin to see that there is every reason for believing that Mark must have been the first of the gospels to be written, and that the other two [synoptic gospels], Matthew and Luke, are using Mark as a basis.
 Mark can be divided into 105 sections.
 Of these sections 93 occur in Matthew and 81 in Luke.
 Of Mark’s 105 sections there are only 4 which do not occur either in Matthew or in Luke.
-Mark has 661 verses: Matthew had [sic] 1068 verses: Luke has 1149 verses.
+Mark has 661 verses: Matthew has 1068 verses: Luke has 1149 verses.
 Matthew reproduces no fewer than 606 of Mark’s verses; and Luke reproduces 320.
-Of the 55 verses of Mark which Matthew does not reproduce [sic] Luke reproduces 31; so there are only 24 verses in the whole of Mark which are not reproduced somewhere in Matthew or Luke.
+Of the 55 verses of Mark which Matthew does not reproduce Luke reproduces 31; so there are only 24 verses in the whole of Mark which are not reproduced somewhere in Matthew or Luke.
 It is not only the substance of the verses which is reproduced; the very words are reproduced.
 Matthew uses 51 per cent of Mark’s words; and Luke uses 53 per cent.

-Both Matthew and Luke as a general rule follow Mark’s order of events.
-Occasionally either Matthew or Luke differs from Mark; but they never both differ against him; always at least one of them follows Mark’s order.
+Still further, both Matthew and Luke as a general rule follow Mark’s order of events.
+Occasionally either Matthew or Luke differs from Mark as to the order of events; but they never in any case both differ against him; always at least one of them follows Mark’s order of events.

 Improvements on Mark

-Since Matthew and Luke are both much longer than Mark, it might just possibly be suggested that Mark is a summary of Matthew and Luke; but there is one other set of facts which show [sic] that Mark is earlier.
+Since Matthew and Luke are both much longer than Mark, it might just possibly be suggested that Mark is a summary of Matthew and Luke; but there is one other set of facts which show that Mark is earlier.
 It is the custom of Matthew and Luke to improve and to polish Mark, if we may put it so.
-Let us take some instances.
+Let us take some instances of that.
 Sometimes Mark seems to limit the power of Jesus; at least an ill-disposed critic might try to prove that he was doing so.
-Here are three accounts of the same incident:
+Let us take three passages which are all accounts of the same incident:

-Mark 1: 34: And He healed many who were sick with various diseases, and cast out many demons: [sic]
+Mark 1: 34: [Note that Barclay’s format for a Bible reference is chapter, followed by a colon, then a space, and then the verse number.]
+And He healed many that were sick with divers diseases, and cast out many devils;

-Matthew 8: 16: And he cast out the spirits with a word, and healed all who were sick;
+Matthew 8: 16: And He cast out the spirits with a word, and healed all that were sick;

-Luke 4: 40: And he laid his hands on every one of them, and healed them.
+Luke 4: 40: And He laid hands on every one [sic] of them, and healed them.

 Let us take other [sic] three similar examples:

-Mark 3:10: For He had healed many;
+Mark 3: 8 [sic] [actually Mark 3:10]: For He had healed many;

-Matthew 12: 15: And he healed them all;
+Matthew 12: 15: And He healed them all;

-Luke 6: 19: and healed them all.
+Luke 6: 19: He healed them all.

 Matthew and Luke both change Mark’s many into all so that there may be no suggestion of any limitation of the power of Jesus Christ.